xros/anyapple/README.md

     export HTTPS_PROXY="127.0.0.1:1080"

 * Extract to wifipineapple
-Copy all the downloads to /pineapple/components/
+Copy all the downloads to /pineapple/components/ .
+I would recommend you copy files to the SD card */sd/[your_folder]* on wifipineapple.

 After getting into wifipinapple, for example,  do